 Dr. Xiao Zhou joined Gaoling School of Artificial Intelligence, Renmin University of China as a tenure-track assistant professor in 2021.
 Prior to that, she worked as a postdoctoral fellow at the MIT Senseable City Lab.
 She holds a Ph.D. in computer science from University of Cambridge, UK, supervised by Professor Cecilia Mascolo.
 Her research interest lies primarily in data mining, urban computing, human mobility, social network analysis, and multi-modal learning.
 She is particularly interested in applications of machine learning techniques in the social sciences, economics, and healthcare for better policy-making and more intelligent mobile services.
 During her Ph.D. studies, she also landed internships at tech companies including Microsoft Research Asia and WeChat Group at Tencent, working on personalised recommender systems.

 Wenbing Huang is now a tenure-track associate professor at Gaoling School of Artificial Intelligence (GSAI), Renmin University of China.
 Before joining GSAI, he worked as an assistant researcher at AIR, Tsinghua University, and senior researcher at Tencent AI Lab.
-His research focuses on the representation, generation, and decision-making of complex systems driven by geometric deep learning.
+His research focuses on the representation, generation, and prediction of complex systems driven by geometric deep learning.
 He has proposed a series of geometric deep learning approaches, with graph neural networks as representatives, effectively realizing the representation and generation of atomistic systems such as chemical molecules, proteins, antibodies, crystals, and the representation and behavior learning of complex systems like embodied intelligent agents, physical environments, and social networks.
-His achievements have been applied in areas such as AI for Science, robot perception and control, and social network analysis.
+His achievements have been applied in areas such as AI for Science, physical simulation and decision-making, and social network analysis.

 Yankai Lin received his B.E. and Ph.D. degrees from Tsinghua University in 2014 and 2019.
 After that, he worked as a senior researcher in Tencent WeChat, and joined Renmin University of China in 2022 as a tenure-track assistant professor.
 His main research interests are pretrained models and natural language processing.
 He has published more than 40 papers in international conferences on natural language processing and artificial intelligence such as ACL, EMNLP, NAACL, AAAI, IJCAI, NeurIPS, etc. His citations in Google Scholar (up to August 2022) is 6936, H-index is 27.
 He have received the First Class of Natural Science Award of Technology Development Centre, Ministry of Education of the People's Republic of China(The First Student Principal).
 The open-source toolkit OpenKE and OpenNRE have obtained more than 6,400 stars on Github.
 He has served as the area chair of international conferences such as EMNLP and ACL ARR.